AnthonyGillan/timing_manipulation/README.md

 This program acts on one sentence.
 It may be used to perform various spectro-temporal analyses on a sentence put together as specified in .txt files in the **sentences_longer folder** (or **sentences_shorter** if the directory is changed and the audio files directory is changed to **words_audio_polly**).

 ## Analysis and manipulation with create_sentence_analysis_a.py
+This program differs from **create_sentence_analysis.py** in that stretching of words is done with respect to the average word length (pre-defined).
+A deviation factor is used (-d in the command line arguments).
+When deviation_factor = 0, all words are stretched to the average word length ave_l.
+When deviation_factor = 1, the words other than the target word are at their original lengths.

 ## Command line arguments for create_sentence_analysis_a.py
 **create_sentence_analysis.py** **-i** input sentence num **-d** deviation factor